 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 The teen years may be the hardest time for young people with diabetes and their parents.
 Normal teen behaviors include going to bed late, sleeping late, and eating meals at varying times.
 These behaviors combined with the normal cycle of rapid growth spurts and periods of slow growth make it hard to keep a teen's blood sugar level consistently within a target range.
-Eating fast foods often also makes it hard for teens to follow a balanced diet and stay at a healthy weight.
+Eating fast foods often also makes it hard for teens to follow a balanced diet and stay at a weight that is healthy for them.
 Teens may try to control their weight by going on fad diets, vomiting after meals, or eating very little food.
 Insulin can cause a person to gain weight, so a teen who uses insulin may skip doses.
 These actions can be dangerous.
 They may lead to high or low blood sugar emergencies or an eating disorder.
 Your teenager may be very mature and assume the right amount of responsibility for their diabetes care.
 If so, your job as a parent of providing supervision will be fairly easy.
 On the other hand, teenage rebellion is normal.
 To rebel, teens with diabetes may: These behaviors may lead to high or low blood sugar emergencies.
 The teen years can be a hard time for teens with diabetes and their parents.
 Here are some things you can do that may be helpful for both you and your teen.
-You can be there to support and guide.
-But accept that ultimately it's up to your teen to take control of their care.
-This transition will be smoother if you encourage your teen to take on more and more responsibility over time.
-This will encourage your teen to be highly involved in their care.
-A registered dietitian can help your teen build a healthy meal plan.
-Everyone with diabetes has them from time to time.
-Praise your teen for checking their blood sugar level.
-Offer to help problem-solve ways to handle high blood sugar effectively.
-Diabetes is only one part of a person's life.
-Encourage your teen to be as active as they'd like to be in sports and other healthy activities.
-Low blood sugar levels are likely to occur at times.
-So your teen needs to have at least one friend who knows what to do in case of an emergency.
-Discuss who else needs to know and what they need to know.
-It may help for your teen to: Your teen may lash out at you for the ups and downs of the disease.
-Try to empathize.
-Imagine the fear, sadness, anger, and even guilt your teen may be feeling.
-It may be a good idea to have a mental health professional, such as a counselor, involved with your teen's care from the time of their diagnosis.
-Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: July 7, 2025 Author: Ignite Healthwise, LLC Staff Current as of: July 7, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Teens With Diabetes: Issues for Parents